 In this section, a single-time scattering model is presented for the building under different damage conditions.
 We recall models for both standing and fully destroyed buildings from the literature [22], [31].
-Based on the same paradigm, a novel geometrical model for a partially destroyed building is proposed and the corresponding scattering pattern is derived.
-In general, in the perspective of scattering unsupervised change detection, the multitemporal information from complex urban objects need to be rendered into a set of patterns being robust to the target structure variability.
+Based on the same paradigm, a novel geometrical model for a partially-destroyed building is proposed and corresponding scattering pattern is derived.
+In general, in the perspective of scattering unsupervised change detection, the multi-temporal information from complex urban objects need to be rendered into a set of patterns being robust to the target structure variability.
 Thus, some simplifying geometrical assumptions on the target shape need to be made.
-The scattering is then derived with a ray-tracing technique based on them.
+The scattering is then derived with ray-tracing technique based on them.
 Let us consider a flat-roof building with rectangular shape.
-Let H and W and L be its height and planar dimensions, respectively.
+Let H, W, L be its height and planar dimensions, respectively.
 Let $\theta$ be the incidence angle of the sensor.
-For typical imaging radar missions, $\theta$ is a value in the [20°, 55°] interval.
+For typical imaging radar missions, $\theta$ is a value in the $[20^\circ, 55^\circ]$ interval.
 The building is considered as generally rotated with respect to the range-azimuth plane, with orientation angle $\phi$ defined between the segment W and the ground-range direction. $\phi$ ranges in the interval $[-\pi, \pi]$ .

-The scattering model is based on some simplifying assumptions about the problem geometry and the application of the raytracing method.
+The scattering model is based on some simplifying assumptions about the problem geometry and the application of the ray-tracing method.
 The first assumption considers no perturbations from external elements on the building scattering signature (i.e., isolated building).
 This is true if the density of buildings is not higher than what is required to discriminate the backscattering contributions of a building at the resolution of the considered SAR images.
 The second assumption considers a structure with fixed height along one or both planar dimensions.
-With these assumptions, the ray-tracing method considers building slices
+With these assumptions, the ray-tracing method considers building slices along ground range and scattering propagation with linear trajectories.
+The scattering terms are grouped into surface scattering and additive multibounce contributions, associated with either the surface targets or the corner reflectors, respectively.
+The building scattering analysis is conducted by first assuming the case of $\phi = 0$ .
+The assumption is later removed and the analysis for the general case $\phi \neq 0$ is conducted.
+Each scattering analysis focuses on the surface scattering and additive multiple bounce contributions separately.

-Fig. 1.
-Standing building. (a) Acquisition geometry and building slices for $\phi = 0$ . (b) Backscattering profile for a single slice (only surface scattering), $L_R \ge L{RT}$ .
-Scattering terms: a (ground), b (double bounce), c (wall), d (roof), and e (shadow).
+Fig. 1: Standing building: (a) acquisition geometry and building slices for $\phi = 0$ ; (b) Backscattering profile for a single slice (only surface scattering), $L_R \ge L{RT}$ .
+Scattering terms: a (ground), b (double bounce), c (wall), d (roof), e (shadow).
 The signature is represented in ground range.